Effective: Fall 2016

 • Apply modern technology to the performance of legal work and tasks.

 The College will award a certificate of proficiency to students who complete 30 credits of an approved career program.
 These credits will not normally include physical education, developmental, basic and/or continuing education courses and will usually consist of 24 credits in the career specialty and six credits in general education.
-At least 50 percent of the credits must be earned at Delaware County Community College.
+At least 15 of the credits must be earned at Delaware County Community College.
 The student must have a cumulative GPA of 2.0 or higher.
-At least six credit hours must be in courses that are awarded grade points.

 Plan of Study Grid